Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - If someone write \admin\ in URL gets [error message]()

-- That user can continue unfinshed quizes
+- That user can continue unfinshed quizzes

-- That finsihed quizes is  inaccessible
+- That finished quizzes is  inaccessible